allwynfernandes/avahq/architecture.md

 Keep track of money spent and towards which life area `.am 500. #social with friends.
 Josh and gang.`
 `.am 50000. #income #office.
 January salary.`
+It registers the very first number you mention as the total expense figure for the message note/item.
+All other numbers in the message are ignored.

 #### Task Tracker
 This uses the todo.txt method introduced in the Get Things Done method.
+Every task you create gets a task ID of its own that gets appended to your task message on the server.
+After which, everytime you would want to update or delete that task, you can use the task ID.

 Add task:
 Add a meeting at a place: `/do add setup meeting with kovtours #social @home due tomorrow.`